 In light of this phenomenon, we wanted to study the process by which in-game representations of firearms could influence perceptions of their real-world counterparts.
 If the gun seemed powerful and accurate in the game, would it seem that way outside the game?

 We hypothesized that playing a video game featuring a powerful, attractive rendition of a real-world firearm would increase perceptions that the real-world counterpart is powerful, effective, and desirable.
-These effects were hypothesized to hold relative to a control condition in which the game features a weak, unattractive rendition of the real-world firearm, as well as a condition in which the game does not feature the real-world firearm.
+These effects were hypothesized to hold relative to a control condition in which the game features a weak, unattractive rendition of the real-world firearm, as well as a condition in which the game does not feature the real-world firearm.Method

-Being, as we were, two young graduate students in need of a hot phenomenon to build our careers upon, we were very excited to run this experiment, but a little nervous that we wouldn’t find anything to report.
-We therefore included a whole battery of dependent measures to give ourselves as many chances at statistical significance as possible.
-Perhaps participants might not explicitly want the gun more, but they might see gun ownership as safer or more normative.
-Maybe they would take more strident positions in favor of 2nd Amendment rights.
-These diverse outcomes were also considered as hypothesized and tested outcomes.
-Given the volume of outcomes collected and tested, we consider this an exploratory, not confirmatory, report.

-Method

 We report how we determined our sample size, all data exclusions (if any), all manipulations, and all measures in the study.
 All data and measures are available as a GitHub repository at https://github.com/Joe-Hilgard/VVG-product-placement.